AnYpku/PKU-Cluster/README.md

         arr[name]=arr_Temp
 print arr
 ```
-Then we can get special arraies with style like [string][double], which is convenient in the following usage.
+Then we can get special arrays with style like [string][double], which is convenient in the following usage.

 ### Significance